-If the System earns 1.50% less than the assumed rate in each year of the projection, the actuarially determined contribution rate decreases slightly for the next 20 years to about 37% of projected payroll as of 2039, while the dollar amount of the contribution slowly increases to make up for the annual investment losses.
-The funded ratio will decline to 75% by the end of the 20-year projection period.
+If the System earns 1.50% less than the assumed rate in each year of the projection, the actuarially determined contribution rate remains relatively steady for the next 20 years between 38% and 40% of projected payroll, while the dollar amount of the contribution continuously increases to make up for the annual investment losses.
+The funded ratio will decline to 75% by the end of the 20-year projection period as investment losses hinder the asset growth of the System.

 Interest rate risk is the potential for interest rates to be different than expected.
-For public plans, short-term fluctuations in interest rates have little or no effect as the plan's liability is usually measured based on the expected return on assets.
+For public plans, short-term fluctuations in interest rates have little or no effect because the plan's liability is usually measured based on the expected return on assets.
 Longer-term trends in interest rates, however, can have a powerful effect.
 The chart below shows the yield on a 10-year Treasury security compared to the System's assumed rate of return.
 The difference is a simple measure of the amount of investment risk taken.
 As interest rates have declined, plans faced a choice: maintain the same level of risk and reduce the expected rate of return, maintain the same expected rate of return and take on more investment risk, or some combination of the two strategies.